MartinRobinette/tafl/README.md

 The current AI is using minimax with alph beta pruning.
 It is set to look 4 moves past the current turn.

 The current evaluation function benifits having more pieces and having thoese pieces spread out over the board.

-This AI is not 100% correct as it will thrash when playing against is self in some situations and wont always take a one move victory.